Lion-Craft/SMAN/README.md

 Before running the program for the first time, you must create a config file.
 Use the example.conf for guidance on how the file is formatted.

 ## Windows
-The config file should be stored under %LOCALAPPDATA$\SMAN\sman.conf
+The config file should be stored under %LOCALAPPDATA%\SMAN\sman.conf

 ## Linux/MacOS
 The config file should be stored under ~/.config/sman.conf